codein/codein.github.io/v3/content/blog/top-5-tools-analytics-uses.md

 ### 3.d
 ### Application ideas - Where can i use it?

-* version controlling any document you author individually with other individuals.
+* version controlling any document you author individually or with teammates.
 * maintain documents to ensure up to date changes are incorporated
 * Team management.
 Refer attached file `Team Management Project ex. python data visualization (#1167) · Issues · AHA-dev-team _ br1ck · GitLab.pdf`